 Plus, the additional benefit is that the crust is the most fattening calorie-dense part of the pie.
 To that end, fruit crisp is much healthier 🙂

 And this recipe…woah, it's seriously the most simple, best-tasting apple crisp!
 I have tried so many variations, but keep coming back to this one.
-It hardly lasts 10 minutes in my house – the whole family loves it!
+It hardly lasts 10 minutes at my house because the whole family loves it!

-Plus, I love easy it is to throw together and how adaptable it is!
+Plus, I love easy it is to throw together and how adaptable our healthy apple crisp recipe is!

 Use the right ingredients